Who this page is for

 Before going through this process, remember that your entire chapter will be making this change with you.
 Before starting, ensure your chapter’s leadership is on board with using any software you plan to deploy, and have a plan to pay for expenses (~$50/month).
 Even if leadership and many of your members are on board, you should still comminute early and often to all the comrades in your chapter to ensure they are heard and their concerns are taken into consideration as this transition is made.

-Remember: we’re a democratic organization.
+Remember: be democratic.
 Over-communication is less likely than under-communication, so communicate early, often, and in plain language.

 Also, keep in mind that anything you do will need to be passed on to someone else at some point in the future.
 I strongly recommend taking copious notes as you transition and storing these notes for any other admins who have access to the software in the future.
 You may not know when you will not be able to access the admin dashboard in the future, so always have a plan for how someone can take control of your chapter’s digital presence without you being there in a safe manner.
 We’ll cover this more later, but keep it in mind.
 Now let’s cover exactly what you’ll need to get started!